 Pumpkin puree is simply cooked pumpkin that's been mashed or blended until smooth.
 I make mine by roasting fresh pumpkins, scooping out the flesh, and blending it up.

-The texture is usually a bit thicker and more vibrant.
+Fresh pumpkin puree has a few advantages that I've noticed in my kitchen.
+The texture is usually a bit thicker and flavorful.
 I love the control I have over the consistency too.

 The downside?
 Making fresh puree takes time and effort.
 You need to pick the right pumpkin, roast it, scoop it, and blend it.